For Authors|For Editors|For Reviewers

 Letters

-Letters or Letters to editor (without abstracts) are used to publish brief comments from scholars on articles published in Discovery Medicine.
+Letters or Letters to Editor (without abstracts) are used to publish brief comments from scholars on articles published in Discovery Medicine.
 Authors can raise critical questions, propose further reflections to drive the conclusion, or elaborate on their own views on a particular issue addressed in the article and establish a complete and independent conclusion, with the main purpose of advancing research progress in the field.
 Before commenting, the author should have a thorough understanding of the topic.
 At the same time, the original author of the article being commented on can defend themselves against criticism and questioning.
 In this case, the original author's reply is usually published simultaneously with the letter.

 Others